bugzilla/bugzilla/docs/en/rst/installing/moving.rst

 11. Activate your new Bugzilla by loading the front page, going to :guilabel:`Administration` | :guilabel:`Parameters` | :guilabel:`General`
-    and removing the text from the :guilabel:`shutdownhtml` parameter.
+    and removing the text from the :param:`shutdownhtml` parameter.